A Comprehensive Guide to Hiring a Traffic Lawyer

 Here are some steps you can take:

-3. Check with the state bar association: The state bar association can provide information about the lawyer’s disciplinary history and any complaints or malpractice suits.
+4. Verify credentials via your state bar association.: The state bar association can provide information about the lawyer’s disciplinary history and any complaints or malpractice suits.

 Questions to ask during a consultation